hershel-theodore-layton/printf-state-machine/README.md

 Once your DSL is ready, invoke
 `|> PrintfStateMachine\codegen($$, PrintfStateMachine\ENGINE_TEMPLATE)`.
 You will
 get `Entities`, which are "just code".
-Put this code somewhere in a namespace it won''t conflict with any other engines.
+Put this code somewhere in a namespace it won't conflict with any other engines.
 Then create a typesafe caller.

 ```HACK
 function your_format_function(